 A term used to describe an extra new that occurs in a season.
 It usually refers to the third new moon in a season with four new moons.
 The term is sometimes used to describe a second new moon in a single month.

 A term used to describe an extra full that occurs in a season.
 It usually refers to the third full moon in a season with four full moons.
 Note that a blue moon does not actually appear blue in color.
 It is merely a coinsidence in timing caused by the fact that the lunar month is slightly shorter than a calendar month.
-More recently, the term has sometimes been used to describe a second full moon in a single month.
+More recently, the term has also been used to describe a second full moon in a single month.